-Effective Date: This temporary proviso is effective for State fiscal year July 1, 2019 through

-June 30, 2020.
-It will expire June 30, 2020, unless reenacted by the General disability and their families to save private funds which can be used to provide for disability related expenses.
-Code Section 12-6-1140(12)(b) provides a deduction for earnings accrued on ABLE accounts.
+Effective Date: This temporary proviso is effective for State fiscal year July 1, 2019 through June 30, 2020.
+It will expire June 30, 2020, unless reenacted by the General Assembly in the next legislative session.

 Palmetto ABLE Savings Program - New Name